jeffgbutler/practical-functional-java/docs/refactoringExercise.md

 As you can see, the spreadsheet isn't completely consistent.
 However, we did notice the following:

 1. If the first column of a row contains a String with a "." in the second position, then it is a row with user information
-2. If columns 2 - 5 contain an "X", then the user should have access to the application
+2. If columns B - E contain an "X", then the user should have access to the application.
+I don't know what's going on with column F :)

 We also know the column to application mappings: